kekavc24/tree_data_structures/README.md

 - The implementation has some basic operations of an `AvlTree` (which canonically is also a `Set`) and separate (planned) implementations for:
   1. Joining 2 AvlTrees via a mutually exclusive key ✅
-  2. Joinin 2 AvlTree without key ❌
+  2. Joining 2 AvlTree without key ❌
-  3. Split an AvlTree ❌
+  3. Split an AvlTree via key ✅
   4. SplitLast ❌
   5. Insert via Split ❌
   6. Delete via Split ❌